 A. The team performing the implementation should schedule the project.
-Sometimes the client has business reasons for completing the project by a specified date.
+Sometimes our clients have business reasons for completing the project by a specified date.
 For those cases, the implementation partner should have an idea of what work can be done by that point.
 From there, clients and partners can determine which goals are a priority and which are secondary.

 The partner should also submit a case to the client as to how the project can be broken up into phases.
 This way the company can have a realistic expectation about what it will take to complete the project in the way they intended.

 Q. What are some red flags that the project time will surpass the initial go-live date?

 A. If business leaders aren’t discussing the implementation with the project manager at least weekly, neither party will be held responsible for ensuring milestones are met.
 Also, if the IT department is the only team engaged in the project, this can cause problems.
 IT teams understand technicalities, not how to gauge and resolve contingencies in business processes.
 This is where business leaders from all departments will need to be held accountable for participating in the adoption of the ERP system.

 Also, to convert data, it must be free of erroneous spreadsheets and duplicate data.
 When data is clean, the company can move forward on a reliable system.
 However, without deciding which data is truly important and which is not, converting this data will elongate the implementation process.
 Migrating data and converting it takes time—and time is money.
 The more data that needs to be migrated or converted, the longer the implementation will take.
 On a side note, if data is unclean, the client can absolutely not upgrade their data.
 That goes for whichever vendor they work with.